Estimate Time6 min

 • Consider investments that best suit your goals, time horizon, financial situation, and risk tolerance.

 Millions of Americans use a health savings account (HSA) to pay for qualified medical expenses with pre-tax income, but an HSA also offers investing advantages that can support longer-term goals.
-Whether you already have an HSA or are thinking of opening one, tapping the full potential of this multi-faceted savings, spending, and investing vehicle starts with understanding how it can help you meet your financial needs—today and tomorrow.
+Whether you already have an HSA or are thinking of opening one (which you can do only if your health care plan is HSA-eligible), tapping the full potential of this multi-faceted savings, spending, and investing vehicle starts with understanding how it can help you meet your financial needs—today and tomorrow.

 These advantages offer a powerful incentive to use your HSA as an investment vehicle in addition to other tax-advantaged accounts, such as a 401(k) and individual retirement accounts (IRAs).